Universal Objects series

 3D graphics, world building, digital sculptures, sound: Tanja Vujinović

-Virtual world art installation or video work (1:33 minutes)
+Legacy 1, virtual world art installation or video work, 1:33 minutes

-Virtual world art installation or video work (6:20 minutes)
+Legacy 2, virtual world art installation or video work, 6:20 minutes

 Legacy 1&2 questions computer game engines as a medium for the production of contemporary art - its materiality, simplicity of reproduction, and ephemerality of data, through a view into works and thinking of three legendary artists from the history of 20th century art, all of whom were opening up similar topics regarding the ephemerality of art objects: Piero Manzoni, Yves Klein, and Kazimir Malevich.